 Spring poses interesting opportunities, especially if you can manage to ride up to the mountains.
 Not every day you motorcycle through icy roads on a bright day, at near zero temperatures, and with a backdrop of snow covered mountains!
 Not to mention the occasional water stream, gently crossing the freeway, and a highway shoulder precariously stacked with freshly removed snow – guess this is why they call motorcycling as sensory overload?
 As usual, the fuel tank was also sort of running low; the two gallon tank has been a bit difficult to handle, especially when you go exploring.
 But, like every other time, when it was close to being empty, providence manifested in the form of a Shell gas station.

 Group riding on this motorcycle is going to be a tad annoying, for others!
 You definitely don’t want to ride with someone who is constantly on the lookout for a gas station.
 In that sense, groups do pose different trade-offs.
-We all prefer different riding patterns, different frequency for stops, speeds, routes etc. But group cohesion mandates uniformity; unless you really enjoy the company this uniformity can be stifling.
+We all prefer different riding patterns, different frequency for stops, speeds, routes etc. But group cohesion mandates uniformity; unless you really enjoy the company this requirement of uniformity can be a tad stifling.